roni-kreinin/turtlebot4_manual/software/nav2.md

 ### Configuration

-The default Turtlebot4 configuration can be found [here](https://github.com/turtlebot/turtlebot4/blob/galactic/turtlebot4_navigation/config/nav2.yaml).
+The default TurtleBot 4 configuration can be found [here](https://github.com/turtlebot/turtlebot4/blob/galactic/turtlebot4_navigation/config/nav2.yaml).
 It is a slightly modified version of the [default](https://github.com/ros-planning/navigation2/blob/main/nav2_bringup/params/nav2_params.yaml) configuration from the Nav2 github.
 The configuration file allows the user to modify parameters such as velocity while pathing, the radius of the robot, costmap update frequencies and resolutions, and more.
 For more information, read the Nav2 [configuration guide](https://navigation.ros.org/configuration/index.html).

 ### Examples